kubedb/docs/docs/guides/kafka/reconfigure/kafka-topology.md

 #### Verify the new configuration is working

-If everything goes well, `KubeDB` Ops-manager operator will update the `configSecret` of `Kafka` object.
+If everything goes well, `KubeDB` Ops-manager operator will update the `configuration` of `Kafka` object.

 Let's wait for `KafkaOpsRequest` to be `Successful`.
 Run the following command to watch `KafkaOpsRequest` CR,